Skogarmadr/bachelor-thesis/chapters/03-ethereum.md

 In Solidity, a mapping are represented as such hash tables which consists of having  a key type  and a value type pairs.The following listing \ref{struct} define how a mapping look like :

 \begin{minipage}{\linewidth}\centering
-\lstinputlisting[caption={[Example of a mapping] Creation of a mapping, which accepts first the key type an address, and the value type will be uint, the mapping is referenced as Balance for the name.}, label=lst:mapping,language=solidity]{lst/mapping.sol}
+\lstinputlisting[caption={[Example of a mapping] Creation of a mapping, which accepts first the key type an address, and the value type will be uint, the mapping is referenced as `balances` for the name.}, label=lst:mapping,language=solidity]{lst/mapping.sol}
 \end{minipage}

 ### Modifier